 Girard TD et al. An Official American Thoracic Society/American College of Chest Physicians Clinical Practice Guideline: Liberation from Mechanical Ventilation in Critically Ill Adults.
 Rehabilitation Protocols, Ventilator Liberation Protocols, and Cuff Leak Tests.
 Am J Respir Crit Care Med.
 2017 Jan 1;195(1):120-133.
 PMID: 27762595

 Chest radiographs (“X-rays”, CXRs) are not indicated for routine assessment of critically-ill patients except following specific procedures (e.g., endotracheal tube, naso- or orogastric tube, central vein catheter, or other procedure requiring verification after insertion), or to provide information for a specific question related to a change in patient’s clinical condition.
+This includes during cases of suspected or confirmed COVID-19.
 Blood tests should be ordered to monitor a specific clinical condition, or to answer a specific clinical question.
 At a minimum, the need for recurring or repetitive blood tests should be reassessed daily.

 Amorosa JK, Bramwit MP, Mohammed TL, Reddy GP, Brown K, Dyer DS, Ginsburg ME, Heitkamp DE, Jeudy J, Kirsch J, MacMahon H, Ravenel JG, Saleh AG, Shah RD.
 ACR appropriateness criteria routine chest radiographs in intensive care unit patients.
 J Am Coll Radiol.
 2013 Mar;10(3):170-4.
 PMID: 23571057.